Skull and facial fractures are broken bones of the head and face. Injury can result in damage to the brain.

 Stabilization may also require emergency surgery to protect surrounding tissues and organs.

 Some fractures cause pieces of bone to separate.
 Your doctor will need to put these pieces back into their proper place.
-This may be done: Without surgery—you will have anesthesia to decrease pain while the doctor moves the pieces back into placeWith surgery—plates or wires may be needed to reconnect the pieces and hold them in place
+This may be done: Without surgery—anesthesia will decrease pain while the doctor moves the pieces back into placeWith surgery—plates or wires may be needed to reconnect the pieces and hold them in place

 People with these fractures usually need to stay in the hospital.
 Serious injuries may need to be watched in an intensive care unit.
 Some people with skull or facial fractures need to have help breathing.
 A tube is inserted and mechanical ventilation is used to protect and assist breathing.